A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

 Where did you stay along the trail?

 In order to travel lightly and run with the minimal amount of luggage on my back, I did not do any camping along the trail.
 Instead, I stayed in pre-booked accommodation along the way, as well as spending two of the nights with my uncle and aunt.
 In Port Kirwan, on the first night, I stayed in the converted shipping container cabins at Belle Maison Dine and Dream.
 The food there is incredible and the hosts could not have done more (they thought I was a little crazy).
 I highly recommend the place.
-In Calvert I stayed in the Inn on Capelin Bay; I was the only one there and had the place to myself so it was more like having a big house rental rather than a room.
-On the third day I finished in Bauline East, where I was picked up by my uncle and aunt who live in Witless Bay where I stayed.
+In Calvert I stayed in the Inn on Capelin Bay; I was the only one there and had the place to myself, so it was more like having a big house rental rather than a room.
+On the third day I finished in Bauline East, where I was picked up by my uncle and aunt who live in Witless Bay, where I stayed.
 The next day I was dropped back to the same point and ran to Bay Bulls where I did the same again.
 On the final day I finished in St Johns.

 Why did you not run all the way to Cape St Francis?

 The East Coast Trail is a continuous trail from Cappahayden to St Johns.
 From St Johns north to Cape St Francis the trail is well developed and well maintained, however it does not run as one unbroken line and is made up of several sections.
 As such it is not currently possible to run a continuous route from Cappahayden to Cape St Francis (or wasn’t at the time of running).
 To follow the trail north from St Johns to Cape St Francis there are some sections where it is necessary to head back in land by road and link the different sections by other means.
+I didn’t fancy doing running sections on the road.

 What is the record for the East Coast Trail?

-I an the East Coast Trail over five consecutive days, while the current record stands at just 34hrs 40mins.
+I ran the East Coast Trail over five consecutive days, while the current record stands at just 34hrs 40mins.
 The record was set by Caroline McIlroy, a Newfoundland resident, in 2015.
 You can find out more about her run here.

 What is the best time of year to run the East Coast Trail?